Georgia in the American Revolution: Beginning of the revolution

 Though Georgians opposed British trade regulations, many hesitated to join the revolutionary movement that emerged in the American colonies in the early 1770s and resulted in the American Revolutionary War (1775–83).
 The colony had prospered under royal rule, and many Georgians thought that they needed the protection of British troops against a possible Indian attack.
 Georgia did not send representatives to the First Continental Congress that met in Philadelphia, Pennsylvania, in 1774.
 The Congress asked all colonies to form a group, called the Association, to ban trade with Great Britain.
-Georgia delegates gathered in a provincial congress in Savannah on January 18, 1775, to discuss whether to join the Association and to elect representatives to the Second Continental Congress.
+Georgia delegates gathered in a provincial congress at Tondee's Tavern in Savannah on January 18, 1775, to discuss whether to join the Association and to elect representatives to the Second Continental Congress.
 Those who were elected declined to go to Philadelphia, however, because the delegates were divided on the action to be taken.
 St. John Parish, acting alone, sent Lyman Hall to the Second Continental Congress.

 News of the battles of Lexington and Concord in Massachusetts caused many Georgians who were wavering in their allegiance to join the radical movement.
 A group called the Sons of Liberty broke into the powder magazine in Savannah on May 11, 1775, and divided the powder with the South Carolina revolutionaries.

 Though Georgians continued to drink to the health of the king, they took the government into their own hands when the Second Provincial Congress met in Savannah on July 4, 1775.
 The Congress named delegates to the Second Continental Congress, which was already sitting in Philadelphia, and adopted the Association's ban on trade with Britain.
 The single most important democratic action of the Congress was the establishment of local committees to enforce the Association's ban.
 Thus political power devolved upon artisans and farmers, considered by the royal governor James Wright to be the "wrong sort" to be allowed in government.
 The Congress adjourned, leaving executive authority in a standing Council of Safety.